karlmdavis/rps-tourney/dev/work-log.md

     * 8.5 hr work.
 * Started on the GameLoginService, which allows login via email address and password.
     * 0.5 hr work.

+### 2013-11-17, Sunday

+* Fixed borked commit from last night.
+    * 5 min work.
+* Added SonarQube rules for TODOs, FIXMEs, and XXXs.
+Only applies to non-test code.
+    * 0.5 hr work.
+* Implemented GameAuthService.
+No tests yet.
+    * 1.0 hr work.
+* Added tests for GameAuthService.
+Also created InternetAddressReader.
+    * 2.0 hr work.